97131004/AspNetCore-RealTimeSharedNotes/README.md

 - **Security:** SQL injection protection, encrypted API client secrets (via ASP.NET Core's `IDataProtector`), hashed passwords (no raw).
 - **Performance:** Optimized queries for frequent operations (e.g., load all notes/users).
 - **Cascade Delete:** Deleting a user removes their notes and API keys.
 - **Logging / Exception Handling:** All exceptions logged asynchronously (non-blocking) to file using a thread-safe producer/consumer queue (`System.Threading.Channels`).
-Robust user feedback in frontend (not exposing errors to frontend).
+Robust user feedback in frontend (not exposing error exception to user).
 - **SignalR:** Auto-reconnects after internet loss, with overlay notification.
 - **User Deletion:** If a logged-in user is deleted, they immediately lose posting ability and are logged out on page refresh.
 - **API / Swagger:** API documentation & playground at `https://localhost:7194/swagger`.